 - Dosage: Tea: 1-2 teaspoons dried leaves per 8 oz hot water, steeped 5-7 minutes, up to 3 cups daily.
 The NCCIH recognizes peppermint oil’s role in digestive comfort.

 - Caution: Can worsen acid reflux.
-Concentrated oils are not safe for internal use by children under 6.
+Concentrated oils aren’t safe for internal use by children under 6.

 Chamomile